 |Snow Leopards, Lakeland Wildlife Oasis|

 Travelling:Turn right out of the car park and immediate left on the A6 towards Kendal.
-Soon pass the Kings Arms pub on the right then the remains of historic Beetham Hall on the left before entering the village of Beetham.
+Soon pass The Tavern pub on the right then the remains of historic Beetham Hall on the left before entering the village of Beetham.
 Take the second left turn to the village, then immediate right which leads down a short dead end lane to Heron Corn Mill.

 Distance: 38.4 miles Location: Heron Corn Mill Coordinates: N 54.21264, W 2.77482